josemf/express-gateway-plugin-errors/README.md

 # express-gateway-plugin-errors
 An express gateway plugin and policy for error formatting and handling.

+## Why

+This plugin serves three different app development requirements that occur very often in API development and composition:

+* It's required every response from the gateway is in JSON format.
+* We need to format errors in a unified way, even if we're composing from different sets of API backends, that report errors in different formats.
+* Error messages should be enforced by the backend—in this scenario the app is dumb and just notifies whatever error message the API gateway sends.

 ## Installation

 Type from your shell environment: